You can receive payments through bounties, swag, and bonuses.

 Generally, if the charity accepts donations in USD through PayPal or Credit Card, HackerOne should be able to fulfill your request quickly.
 If the charity provides an electronic receipt, HackerOne will forward this to you as proof of payment.

 Keep in mind that you still need to have a valid tax form on file in order to donate your bounty.
-At this time, we can only donate bounties in full as we can't do partial or split donations.
+You can choose to donate your bounties in full, or you can choose to donate a part of your bounty.

 Your program can elect to award you with various swag in addition to or instead of bounties.
 Swag includes merchandise as well as free coupons or vouchers for the services or products the program offers.
 Some programs also offer to host hackers near their office or cover admissions fees to conferences you're invited to attend.